Namkyeong/CMRL/README.md

     <img src="https://img.shields.io/pypi/l/torch-rechub">
 </p>

-The official source code for Shift-Robust Molecular Relational Learning with Causal Substructure, accepted at KDD 2023.
+The official source code for [**Shift-Robust Molecular Relational Learning with Causal Substructure**](https://arxiv.org/abs/2305.18451), accepted at KDD 2023.

 ## How to run the code
 We provide `Readme.md` file for detailed instructions for running our code.